|

 When we

 ask for money, that is all we get.
-When we ask for friendship, and the myriad
+When we ask for friendship and the myriad

-own ideas.
-"I was thinking the other day about something I'd like to do with my
+creativity, their own ideas.
+"I was thinking the other day about something I'd

 Friendship is the most valued